 When deciding on a brokerage, your market will almost certainly have a LOT of options, but finding a place that is great for part-time real estate agents is key.

-For most part-time real estate agents, having a brokerage that doesn’t charge that much (if any) in the way of up front fees is key to success.
-Talk to a lot of brokers, compare and contrast their different offerings, and find something that works for you.
+For most part-time real estate agents, having a brokerage that doesn’t charge much (if any) in the way of upfront fees is key to success.
+Talk to a lot of brokers, compare and contrast their different offerings, find something that works for you.

-Brokers are almost always looking for new agents to join them (the more agents they have closing deals, the more commissions they get,) but be prepared to pitch yourself.
-Brokers want to make sure they are only bringing people on that represent their brand well, so dust off those interview skills, you’re gonna need them.
+Brokers are almost always looking for new agents to join them (the more agents they have closing deals, the more commissions they get), but be prepared to pitch yourself.
+Brokers want to make sure they are bringing on people who represent their brand well, so dust off those interview skills—you’re gonna need them.

 If you want some help deciding the best fit for you, check out our article on the Best Real Estate Companies to Work For.

-3. Sit For (and Pass!)
+3. Sit for (& Pass!)
 Your Real Estate License Exam

-Okay, now that you’ve got your brokerage figured out, you just crushed your class with Real Estate Express, it’s time to put the rubber to the road and take the test.
+OK, now that you’ve got your brokerage figured out and you’ve crushed your class with Real Estate Express, it’s time to put the rubber to the road and take the test.

-Pro-Tip: Don’t skimp on the studying the Fair Housing material.
-It is an important topic that we should all know about, and we’ve heard from agents across the country who have taken the test in the last couple of years that there has been an emphasis on this area.
+Pro tip: Don’t skimp on studying the Fair Housing material.
+It’s an important topic that we should all know about, and we’ve heard from agents across the country who have taken the test in the last couple of years that there has been an emphasis on this area.

 4. Join Your Local Board